joaoafonso386/react-todo-list/README.md

 # React Todo List

-This project was made with React
+This project was made using React with hooks.

 ## Run the project